 As much as possible, avoid planting trees that have vigorous, shallow, and fast-growing roots.
 Some examples include mulberry, aspen, willow, elm, and beech.
 If you’re adamant about planting these and their placement, you can also have a plumber install a physical barrier between the tree and your pipes.

 Once it’s determined that tree roots are the cause of your plumbing problems, it’s important to call in a plumber and have it fixed immediately.
 The most common method of dealing with this is by cutting the tree roots with a mechanical auger.
 The plumber will send a powered sewer auger down your sewer line, which will cut the roots.

 But this method will not prevent the roots from growing back.
-Instead, copper sulfate can help prevent root growth.
-The most effective way is to dug out the roots, deposit salt rocks around the area, and install a new sewer line.
+Instead, deposit some copper sulfate around the area and install a new sewer line after removing the roots.
 This will prevent them from growing back and causing a problem with your plumbing.

 If you’re dealing with roots in drainage pipes, hydro jetting may be the best method for you.
 A hydro-jet is a machine that uses a high pressure of water to remove any blockage on a sewer line.
 A hydro-jetting service can quickly and efficiently get rid of any tree roots that are blocking your pipes.

 Call a Professional Plumber

 If you’re dealing with tree roots causing plumbing problems in your property, call in a professional plumber immediately.
 Premier Plumbing and Leak Detection, LLC can safely and efficiently deal with your tree root problems.
 Call us now at (352) 219-5880 to learn more about our services